-The Treasurer is responsible for making investments and for compliance with this policy pursuant to the delegation of authority to invest funds or to sell or exchange securities.
-Pursuant to Section 53607 of the Code, the Treasurer shall make a monthly report to the Board of Directors.
-The OCTA provides a monthly report to the Finance and Administration Committee and the Board of Directors in accordance with Section 53607 of the Code
+The Treasurer is responsible for making investments and for compliance with this policy pursuant to the delegation of authority to invest funds or to sell or exchange securities and shall make a quarterly report to the Board of Directors in accordance with Section 53646 (b) of the Code.
+Under Section 53646 (b) the Code states that the Treasurer may make a quarterly report to the Board of Directors.
+OCTA also provides a monthly report to the Finance and Administration Committee and provides copies to the Board of Directors per section 53607 of the Code.